Newcombia cumingi: Threats

 severe impacts on the tree snail fauna of Hawaii and other Pacific islands.
 The black rat Rattus rattus appears to be a major threat to the Newcomb's tree snail on Maui.
 During the first year of the mark-recapture study initiated in 1996 for Newcomb's tree snails, evidence of rat predation on other tree snail species within the study area was documented.
 No direct evidence of rat predation on Newcomb's tree snails were found, though researchers theorized that no Newcomb's tree snail shells were found because of their fragility, small size, and brown coloration, which would make it much more difficult to find in the leaf litter in comparison to other predated snail shells.
 Norway rat Rattus norvegicus and Polynesian rat Rattus exulans are the major introduced predators on extant populations of Hawaiian tree snails.

 The rosy carnivore snail is a voracious predator on terrestrial and arboreal snails and Hadfield (2007) reported finding several live rosy carnivore snails within the habitat of the remaining Newcomb's tree snails.

 Other possible predators of Newcomb's tree snails include an introduced terrestrial flatworm Platydemus manokwari and the introduced terrestrial snail Oxychilus alliarius, which have both been reported to feed on snails.
 Platydemus manokwari probably lives also on Maui.
 Hadfield (2007) reported finding many shells of Oxychilus alliarius within the habitat of the remaining Newcomb's tree snails.

 Conservation

-Newcomb's tree snail currently receives no protection under Hawaii's endangered species law or the Federal Endangered Species Act.
-However, the US Fish and Wildlife Service recently proposed to list the snail as an endangered species.
+In 2013 the US Fish and Wildlife Service listed the snail as an endangered species.
+A five-year review in 2020 noted the discovery of two new populations, but that snails in the wild were expected to continue to decline because of continuing threats of habitat loss, invasive species, fire, drought, and environmental change.
+Some snails have been observed on land under protection by state watershed partnership programs, and invasive species control on these lands are expected to benefit the snails.

 Captive breeding

 In 1995, 5 individuals were collected for captive propagation in the Endangered Snail Lab located at the University of Hawaii, Manoa, campus.
 In 2000, two more individuals were brought in to augment the population.
 Although Newcomb's tree snails were reproducing in captivity, newborn mortality was high and the population experienced a rapid decline with the final death occurring on August 30, 2005.
-Currently, there are no Newcomb's tree snails in captivity.
+In 2019, 20 snails from a newly discovered population were brought to the Snail Extinction Prevention Program, and the program was reported as successful in 2020.